harrellbm/Bookletic/example/example.typ

       p-num-start: 2,
       p-num-alt-start: none, // Adding none here will continue numbering the pages using their physical page number
       p-num-pattern: "I", // Pattern for page numbering
-      p-num-placment: bottom, // Placement of page numbers (top or bottom)
+      p-num-placement: bottom, // Placement of page numbers (top or bottom)
       p-num-align-horizontal: center, // Horizontal alignment of page numbers
+      p-num-halign-alternate: false,
       p-num-align-vertical: top, // Vertical alignment of page numbers
       p-num-pad-left: 90%, // Extra padding added to page number
+      //Note: Extra padding does not work when horizontal alignment is set to left or right
       p-num-pad-horizontal: 5pt, // Horizontal padding for page numbers
       p-num-size: 20pt, // Size of page numbers
       p-num-border: none, // Border color for page numbers